pghalliday/dotfiles/README.md

 ./all.sh
 ```

-OR on step at a time:
+OR one step at a time:

 To install packages, etc